The universal family of punctured Riemann surfaces is Stein: Proof of Theorem

 Hence, if $\tau$ is a strongly plurisubharmonic exhaustion function on $X$ and the function $h:\R\to\R$ is chosen such that $h''\ge 0$ and $h'$ grows sufficiently fast, then $dd^c (h\circ \tau)$ also grows as fast as desired. \end{proof}

 A minor modification of the proof of Theorem \ref{th:Stein} gives the following more general result.

-\begin{theorem} Assume that $X$ is a connected Stein manifold, $Z$ is a complex manifold, $\pi:Z\to X$ is a surjective proper holomorphic submersion with connected one-dimensional fibres, and $H$ is a closed complex subvariety of $Z$ of pure codimension one which does not contain any fibre of $\pi$.
-Then, the domain $\Omega=Z\setminus H$ is Stein. \end{theorem}
+\begin{theorem} Assume that $X$ is a connected Stein manifold, $Z$ is a complex manifold, $\pi:Z\to X$ is a surjective proper holomorphic submersion with purely one dimensional fibres, and $H$ is a closed complex subvariety of $Z$ of pure codimension one which intersects every connected component of each fibre $Z_x=\pi^{-1}(x),\ x\in X$, but it does not contain any such component.
+Then, $Z\setminus H$ is Stein. \end{theorem}

-\begin{proof} The hypotheses imply that $\pi|_H:H \to X$ is a finite holomorphic map (a branched holomorphic cover).
+\begin{proof} Since $\pi:Z\to X$ is proper and $H$ is closed in $Z$, $\pi|_H:H \to X$ is a proper holomorphic map.
+The conditions imply that $H$ intersects every fibre in a finite set of points, so $\pi|_H:H \to X$ is a finite holomorphic map.
 The proper mapping theorem of Remmert \cite{Remmert1957} (see also \cite[p.\ 29]{Chirka1989}) implies that $\pi(H)$ is a closed complex subvariety of $X$ of pure dimension $\dim X$, hence $\pi(H)=X$ since $X$ is connected.
 By \cite[Theorem 1 (d), p.\ 125]{GrauertRemmert1979}, the subvariety $H$ is Stein.
 A theorem of Siu \cite{Siu1976} implies that $H$ has a basis of open Stein neighbourhoods $U\subset Z$.
 By the argument in the proof of Theorem \ref{th:Stein}, the ideal sheaf of $H$ is a principal ideal sheaf, so the manifold $U\setminus H$ is Stein for any Stein neighbourhood $U\subset Z$ of $H$ \cite[Theorem 5, p.\ 129]{GrauertRemmert1979}.
 The proof can now be completed by a similar argument as in the proof of Theorem \ref{th:Stein}, and we leave the details to the reader. \end{proof}

-\begin{remark} Theorem \ref{th:Stein2} still holds if the fibres of the projection $\pi:Z\to X$ are not necessarily connected provided that the subvariety $H$ intersects every connected component of each fibre $Z_x=\pi^{-1}(x),\ x\in X$, but it does not contain any such component.
-The result also holds if $X$ is a Stein space, $Z$ is a complex space, $H\subset Z$ is a complex hypersurface whose ideal sheaf is principal, and the other conditions on the submersion $\pi:Z\to X$ and $H$ are satisfied. \end{remark}
+\begin{remark} Theorem \ref{th:Stein2} still holds if $X$ is a Stein space, $Z$ is a complex space, $H\subset Z$ is a closed complex hypersurface whose ideal sheaf is principal, and the other conditions on the submersion $\pi:Z\to X$ and $H$ are satisfied. \end{remark}